weavolutionmage/drachenwald/offices/herald/customsandinterkingdomanthropology.md

 See [Drachenwald Awards and Orders]({{ site.baseurl }}{% link offices/herald/drachenwaldawardsorders.md %})

 See [Before the Internet...there were heralds]({{ site.baseurl }}{% link offices/herald/heraldsbeforetheinternet.md %}), for a link to our OP.

+__Please contact__ the Posthorn herald, posthorn@drachenwald.sca.org, to add your honours to the kingdom order of precedence.
+We can only add you, if you tell us you're here!

 ##  Finding arms submitted from another kingdom
 Submissions in process are grouped by kingdom.
 If you submitted your names and arms in another kingdom, your submission will continue in the process.
 Noone will pull it out just because your address has changed.